 MuggleNet’s Sundance Film Festival Adventures

 The Sundance Film Festival has been going on for 34 years.
-This year, MuggleNet was lucky enough to be able to attend the festival for the first time.
-I, of course, jumped at the opportunity to cover the event and took off for its opening weekend.
+This year, MuggleNet attended the festival for the first time.

 The festival is a non-profit program of Sundance Institute and is one of the most powerful ways to support and amplify the works of independent artists.
 It is human-centered, not data-driven.
 Diversity and inclusion are some of the most important aspects of the festival.
 This year, 63% of the credentialed press are from underrepresented groups, and 47% of directors included in the festival are women.